hellnux/rwd/README.md

 - CentOS 6/7
 - AlmaLinux 8/9
 - RockyLinux 8/9 (not tested, but it is very likely that it will run)
+- CloudLinux 8/9
-- Uncheck Apache and Mysql from the "Monitor" column in "Service Manager" of WHM, to avoid conflict.
+- Uncheck Apache and Mysql from the "Monitor" column in "Service Manager" of WHM, to avoid conflict. (done automatically during installation)

 ## Installation

 As root: